Co-founder at Ideamotive. Technological advisor and software consultant.

 Development of search engines.
 As you may know, Microsoft owns its own web search platform, - Bing.
-Although it is not as popular as Google or Baidu (Bing shares only 2.32% of the worldwide desktop search engine market), it is still a good example of an enterprise-scale application processing an enormous amount of data.
+Although it is not as popular as Google or Baidu (Bing shares only 2.32% of the worldwide desktop search engine market), it is still a good example of an enterprise-scale application processing enormous data.

 Game development.
 One of the most popular game engines, - Unity, is built with C#.
 The runtime is based on C++ while Unity Scripting API depends on C#.